BasujitaBhattacharya/valetKeyPattern/README.md

 ## Generating SSL certificate with Azure DNS Public Zone (optional)

-Here the tool you need to installe on your machine.
+Here the tool you need to install on your machine.

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)